lukamiletic95/papers/System model - basics.md

 > Every *V* node is also a *FN* node.
 However, vice-versa does not apply - *FN* node may or may not be a *V* node.
 In *Figure #*, it is assumed that every node marked as *FN* is not a *V* node.

 **It is assumed that the minimum size of a peer subset is 1.
-Consequently, there cannot exist a *FN* node which is disconnected from every other node.**
+Consequently, there cannot exist a *FN* node which is disconnected from every other node.** If the network was to be modeled by a graph, that graph would always be connected.

 Additionally, every *FN* node has a *CFG* file stored locally.
 This file contains information about the peer subset, as well as about the connected clients.